 The Company is not exposed to insurance losses following the Russian invasion of Ukraine on the 24th February 2022.
-The company is also monitoring the rapidly changing sanctions regimes of the US, the EU and the UK to ensure our processes and controls ensure compliance.
-With respect to the enhanced risk of cyber-attacks on the Company's IT infrastructure the Company continues to take advice via RMSL from an external cyber risk monitoring supplier to ensure we have effective threat monitoring and practices and processes to manage this risk.
+The company continues to monitor the rapidly changing sanctions regimes of the US, the EU and the UK to ensure our processes and controls ensure compliance.
+With respect to the enhanced risk of cyber-attacks on the Company's IT infrastructure the Company relies on advice, via RMSL from an external cyber risk monitoring supplier to ensure we have effective threat monitoring and practices and processes to manage this risk.